gpoitch/graphql-builder/README.md

 A simple string utility to build GraphQL queries.

-## Key Features:
+## 🔑 Features:
-- Automatically interpolates and includes fragment definitions into a query
+- Automatically interpolates and includes fragment definitions into queries
 - Define fragments/queries/mutations as objects so you can extend them

 ## Examples: